vidhra/.github/profile/README.md

 [Vidhra](https://vidhra.com) is an innovative technology company specializing in AI-powered cloud infrastructure solutions.
 We believe that managing cloud resources should be as simple as having a conversation, and we're building the tools to make that vision a reality.

 ## Our Mission
-To democratize cloud operations by making complex infrastructure management accessible to everyone - from seasoned DevOps engineers to developers who want to focus on building, not configuring.
+Make complex infrastructure management accessible to everyone - from seasoned DevOps engineers to developers who want to focus on building, not configuring.

 ## 🚀 Featured Projects